 A group of climbers, mainly retired, climb at the Westway on Mondays and Thursdays, starting at about 11.00am.
 Most of the group are in the LMC.
 Anybody interested in joining these groups should contact Geoff Nicholson.

 Mile End is located next to the tube station of the same name.
 This is primarily a bouldering venue with a small amount of roped climbing but with a friendly east-end vibe.

 Although not quite as regular as the Westway, members meet here on either a Wednesday or a Thursday evening at around 6.30pm.
 For details of which evenings we will be here, please check our climbing calendar.

 Named after a spider-shaped ice field on the Eiger North Face, this large wall in Tolworth near Kingston-upon-Thames features bouldering and roped climbing.

 Members meet regularly here on a Thursday night.
 We have negotiated a special discount for members of £8.00 provided that you show your membership card on the door.

 There is a walking group, which does walks in London and the Home Counties during the working week.
 Recent walks have included the North Downs Way, the Vanguard Way and the Greensand Way.
-Anybody interested in joining should contact Geoff Nicholson or Patrick Radford.
+Anybody interested in joining should contact Patrick Radford.